-C. Michiel van Katwijk (Chairman of the Board and President), having his business address at 100 Light Street, Baltimore, MD, USA, is also Executive Vice President, and Chief Financial Officer and Treasurer of Aegon USA, LLC.
+C. Michiel van Katwijk (Chairman of the Board and President), having his business address at 100 Light Street, Baltimore, MD, USA, is also Executive Vice President, Chief Financial Officer and Treasurer of Transamerica Corporation.
 In his capacity as Chairman of the Board and President of AFC, Mr. Van Katwijk provides oversight in regard to the activities of AFC.

-Jason Orlandi (Senior Vice President, Secretary and General Counsel), having his business address at 100 Light Street, Baltimore, MD, USA, is also Senior Vice President, Secretary and General Counsel of Aegon USA, LLC.
-In that his capacity as Senior Vice President, Secretary and General Counsel capacity, Mr. Orlandi acts as the chief legal officer of AFC and maintains the records of all meetings of the stockholders and the Board of Directors.
-He is the custodian of all contracts, deeds, documents and all other indicia of title to properties owned by AFC and of its other corporate records
+Jason Orlandi (Senior Vice President, Secretary and General Counsel), having his business address at 100 Light Street, Baltimore, MD, USA, is also Executive Vice President, Secretary and General Counsel of Transamerica Corporation.
+In his capacity as Senior Vice President, Secretary and General Counsel of AFC, Mr. Orlandi acts as the chief legal officer of AFC and maintains the records of all meetings of the stockholders and the Board of Directors.
+He is the custodian of all contracts, deeds, documents and all other indicia of title to properties owned by AFC and of its other corporate records.

-Chad Noehren (Treasurer), having his business address at 4333 Edgewood Road NE, Cedar Rapids, IA 52499, USA, is also Controller of Aegon USA, LLC.
-In his capacity as Treasurer of AFC, Mr. Noehren keeps complete and accurate accounts of receipts and disbursements on the books of AFC.
+Eric Martin (Treasurer), having his business address at 4333 Edgewood Road NE, Cedar Rapids, IA 52499, USA, is also the Controller and Senior Vice President for Transamerica Corporation.
+In his capacity as Treasurer of AFC, Mr. Martin keeps complete and accurate accounts of receipts and disbursements on the books of AFC.